carlos8f/modeler/README.md

       cb(null, c);
     });
   },
+  // this code runs right after an object is saved, synced up, and had save-only properties removed
+  afterSave: function (apple, cb) {
+    // maybe add a reference to this model in a related model process.nextTick(cb);
+  },
   // this code runs right after an object is loaded from the store
   load: function (apple, cb) {
     // check the object's integrity